-Most people begin their Big Sur road trip in Carmel, CA. From Monterey, take the scenic “17-Mile Drive” to Carmel-by-the-Sea, a quaint and romantic seaside village with a great selection of shops, galleries, cafes, and restaurants.
+Most people begin their Big Sur road trip in Carmel, CA. Carmel is one of the cutest little towns I’ve laid eyes on–it’s a quaint and romantic seaside village with a great selection of shops, galleries, cafes, and restaurants.
 You will not be able to resist the charm that the town of Carmel carries, evident the minute you step out of your car.

 Carmel is a great town to grab a bite to eat and go wine tasting.
 If you want to stay the night here, it’s a great place to unwind and relax, though the B&B lodging options here might be pricier than in neighboring cities like Monterey.
 From here, you’ll begin to enter Big Sur territory, where the seaside views from the highway really get impressive.